 The Forest Stewardship Program promotes natural resource planning on privately owned forestland.
-Landowners not classified under other forest management programs are encouraged to utilize stewardship management to care for their natural resources through the development and implementation of a Forest Stewardship Management Plan.
+Landowners not classified under other forest management programs are encouraged to utilize stewardship management to care for their natural resources by developing and implementing a Forest Stewardship Management Plan.

-Forest Stewardship Management Plans are based on sound management principles designed to restore and protect forest resources, while improving fish and wildlife habitats.
+Forest Stewardship Management Plans are based on sound management principles designed to restore and protect forest resources while improving fish and wildlife habitats.
 Forest Stewardship Management Plans share the same format as those required by the American Tree Farm System (ATFS) for their certification program.
-123,398 acres were reported under a Certified Stewardship plan or other type of forest management plan in FY21.
+60,450 acres were reported under a Certified Stewardship plan or another type of forest management plan in FY22.

 The Forest Stewardship Program is funded by the USDA Forest Service and administered by the MFC.
-The MFC provides technical assistance for the Forest Stewardship Management Program in conjunction with federal, state and private natural resource agencies and organizations.
-For more information, please visit: www.mfc.ms.gov/Forest-Stewardship
+The MFC provides technical assistance for the Forest Stewardship Management Program in conjunction with federal, state, and private natural resource agencies and organizations.
+For more information, please visit www.mfc.ms.gov/Forest-Stewardship.